Dark Knights of Steel: Main plot

-While Lara and Kal-El grieve, Bruce, his powers seemingly activated by his anger, tracks down Oliver and severs his bow arm.
-Alfred convinces Bruce not to kill him and they bring Oliver back to the castle for questioning.
-The Green Man visits King Jefferson and Constantine, now an accomplished magician, in the Kingdom of Storms and informs them that Jor-El is dead.
-Constantine is unnerved, beginning to doubt his own prophecy and warning Jefferson that he has angered the Kingdom of El.
-General Amanda Waller insists on a declaration of war but the royal jester, Harleen Quinzel, and Alfred counsel against this.
-Kal-El blames Bruce for failing to protect his father and confronts Oliver in the dungeon, saying he will prove that his family are not the monsters the people believe them to be.
+The Green Man visits Jefferson and Constantine, now an accomplished magician, and informs them that Jor-El is dead.
+General Amanda Waller insists on a declaration of war, but jester Harleen Quinzel and Alfred counsel against this.
 On the nearby island of Amazonia, Queen Hippolyta learns of Jor-El's death from the priestess Lois.
 She goes to the sparring field to inform Jor-El's estranged daughter Zala Jor-El and her lover, Hippolyta's daughter Diana.
 Zala flies off enraged, with Lois and Diana fearing that the war they have been trying to prevent is now inevitable.
-Zala then murders Jefferson's son, Prince Jacob Pierce, in front of him.
+Zala then murders Jefferson's son, Prince Jacob, in front of him.

-Master James Olsen sees a falling star and Bruce and Alfred are sent to investigate by Lara, as it may signify the beginning of the prophecy.
-The Metal Men arrive at the impact site first but are killed by Zala.
-King Jefferson and Constantine travel to Amazonia, where they meet with Queen Hippolyta, Diana, Lois and General Philippus and inform them of Jacob's death.
+Jefferson and Constantine travel to Amazonia, where they meet with Hippolyta, Diana, Lois, and Philippus and inform them of Jacob's death.
 He admits that he had Jor-El killed and reveals that Zala was responsible for murdering his son, which Diana refuses to believe.
-Despite this, Hippolyta promises him Amazonia's support in the coming war, causing a disgusted Diana to leave.
+Despite this, Hippolyta promises him Amazonia's support in the coming war, causing Diana to leave.
 As Jefferson sails home, he reveals that having Diana removed from the Amazon court was a part of his plan due to her loyalty to the El family.
-Zala then ambushes and murders the king, who, in his dying moments, orders Constantine to ensure that Princess Anissa Pierce succeeds him.
-Meanwhile, Bruce finds the kryptonite and it makes him weak.
-He confesses to Alfred that Jor-El was his father, and Alfred tells him he already knows.
+Zala then ambushes and murders the king, who orders Constantine to ensure that Princess Anissa Pierce succeeds him.